berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

   * For quoted expressions, `mc-eval` returns the expression that was quoted.

-Recall that the Racket parser automatically transforms the expression `'(text of quotation)` into the expression `(quote text of quotation)`.
+Recall that the Scheme parser automatically transforms the expression `'(text of quotation)` into the expression `(quote text of quotation)`.

 Quotations have the form `(quote <text-of-quotation>)`: